-Bidders are informed that no deviation from the restifications will be allowed unless under the written rul it be shall execute the contract within the time aforesaid the amount of his deposit will be returned to him.
+but if he shall execute the contract within the time aforesaid the amount of his deposit will be returned to him.

 Bidders are informed that no deviation from the specifications will be allowed unless under the written instructions of the Engineer-in-Chief.

-No estimate will be accepted from or contract awarded to any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.
-In case there are two or more bids at the same price, in one or more classes, which price is the lowest price bid, the contract, it awarded, will be awarded by lot to one of the lowest bidders.
+No estimate will be accepted from or contract awarded to any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surely or otherwise, upon any obligation to the Corporation.
+In case there are two or more bids at the same price, in one or more classes, which price is the lowest price bid, the contract, if awarded, will be awarded by lot to one of the lowest bidders.

-THE RIGHT TO DECLINE ALL THE ESTIMATES IS RESERVED IF DEEMED FOR THE INTEREST OF THE CORPORATION OF THE CITY OF NEW YORK.
+THE RIGHT TO DECLINE ALL THE ESTIMATES IS RESERVED IF DEEMED FOR THE INTEREST OF THE CORPORATION OF THE INTEREST OF THE CORPORATION OF THE CITY OF NEW YORK.